Show All Answers

 The minimum standard for all applicants is completing a 2000 meter row at the 50th percentile or above according to their age, gender and weight.
 The damper setting must be set to 5 for this test.
 You can check your times under the Texas Department of Transportation Time and Percentage Calculator.
 Rowing tips may be found with these technique videos.

-Patrol officers work in 12-hour shifts.
+Patrol officers work in 12-hour shifts (view an example).

 Allen Police recruits must abide by the department’s tattoo policy.